 There is no one plant population to maximize yield and net returns across all fields in Georgia.
 Optimum populations vary according to soil type, hybrid, irrigation capabilities, and individual management practices.
 Generally speaking, irrigated cropping systems can support greater plant populations than dryland cropping systems.
 Current plant population recommendations for irrigated corn in Georgia are between 28,000 to 36,000 plants per acre.
 Depending on your row spacing, irrigated corn populations exceeding 36,000 plants per acre may reduce yields due to overcrowding and lodging.
-In dryland cropping systems current plant population recommendations are between 18,000 and 20,000 plants per acre in sandy soils.
-Those in regions with less sand content and more clay may be able to increase dryland plant populations slightly due to increased water holding capacity.
+In dryland cropping systems current plant population recommendations sightly due to increased water holding capacity.
 Exceeding 20,000 plants per acre can work in dryland cropping systems on all soils in years of ample rainfall; however, the stress of additional plants per acre would increase the likelihood of unacceptable yield loss in years of normal or less than normal rainfall.
-Regardless of cropping system, seeding rates should exceed desired plant populations by at least 10%.
-This over-planting will result in near desired final plant populations after normal stand losses from uncontrollable factors.
+Regardless of cropping system, seeding rates should exceed desired plant populations after normal stand losses from uncontrollable factors.